blueSparrow2000/DiceBlackJack/README.md

 - a simple graphic is included

+## rule
+Player and dealer rolls 2d6 simultaneously.
+Both can see each other's dice
+Player rolls 2d6 until one wants to stop
+Then, dealer rolls the dice until sum is greater than or equal to the player's sum
+One must get closer to 21 but not above to win

 ## Installations
 This project is based on python.
 Below are the packages that needs to be installed: